GefeiSHEN/SweetToothRecipe/README.md

 # SweetToothRecipe
-An iOS Dessert Recipe App.
+An iOS Dessert Recipe App utilizing apis from the themealdb.
+It shows all dessert recipes from the api and displays them along with instructions and ingredient lists.

 To run the app:
 1. Open project in XCode